 1/2 cup Kettle and Fire Organic Chicken Bone Broth (or chicken stock)

 2 organic large Fuji apples

 1 tablespoon water

-To make the dough: In the bowl of a stand mixer fitted with the paddle attachment, add the flour, and cane sugar.
-Turn on low for 2 to 3 rotations to combine the dry ingredients.
+- To make the crust: In the bowl of a stand mixer fitted with the paddle attachment add the flour.

 - Remove butter from the fridge and chop into small cubes, the smaller your cubes are the flakier your crust.
 I recommend at least cutting the sticks of butter into 4 and then chop into small cubes from there.
 Add the cold cubed butter to the flour mixture.
 Measure out cold water and have ready.